-The match itself has season suspensions that are to be taken literally, and football commentators Brian and Bryan (or was it Bryan and Brian?) admiringly pointing out that Gonad the Gaul is so good “no one gets past his tackle!”
+The match itself has season suspensions that are to be taken literally, and football commentators Brian and Bryan admiringly pointing out that Gonad the Gaul is so good “no one gets past his tackle!”
 The action replays involving a puppet theatre, descending into chaos as Mr Punch turns up with a string of sausages, are a joy.

-All beautifully executed (the models not the characters – this is a kids’ film), there is something delightfully old school about the animation while still looking fresh.
+It’s all beautifully executed (the models not the characters – this is a kids’ film), and there is something delightfully old school about the animation while still looking fresh.
 Some backdrops clearly aren’t built out of plasticine or indeed pleistocene (Nick Park’s joke, not mine), but nothing looks out of place.
 The Stone Age characters are a delight, and Dug is an endearing, engaging lead.

 I can’t end this review, though, without mentioning Dug’s pet boar Hognob (Nick Park).
-He not only accidentally gives Lord Nooth a hot-tub massage, but later takes over as goalie, where standing in his super high-waisted baggy white shorts, his body covered in gingery bristles, he most resembles a slightly-less-prehistoric-than-the-original John McCririck.
+He takes over as goalie, and standing in his super high-waisted baggy white shorts, his body covered in gingery bristles, he most resembles a slightly-less-prehistoric-than-the-original John McCririck.
 All that and he’d probably make 1000 delicious bacon sandwiches too.